praveenalpha/resumeBuilder/README.md

 <h2>Problems occured </h2>
 <ul>
-  <li>add blur and pop up button while hover on div and solved this by keeping isHover key in my state and marking it true while mouseOver is true and marking it false on mouseLEave event is active </li>
+  <li>add blur and pop up button while hovering on div and solved this by keeping isHover key in my state and marking it true while mouseOver is true and marking it false on mouseLEave event is active, then adding className conditionally on button and blur div</li>
   </ul>